 We provide consultation services to other professionals in the building and building services industry.

-For the Scottish Islands or premises over 6000 m2, please contact us for a bespoke quote.
+For premises over 10000 m2 (or for the Scottish Islands), please contact us for a quote.

 A fire risk assessment is a practical exercise aimed at evaluating the risk from fire, and to consider the safety of people in the event of a fire.

 It involves an organised and methodical look at the premises, the activities within the premises, the type of occupants, the fire hazards, the potential for a fire to occur, and the harm it could cause to people.
 The existing fire safety measures in the premises are evaluated to establish whether they are adequate enough, or if more needs to be done.

 The fire safety measures evaluated in the assessment include fire alarm systems , emergency lighting systems, escape routes, portable and fixed firefighting equipment, fire safety signage, staff training and standards of fire safety management.

 Because it’s the law - Part 3 of the 2005 Fire (Scotland) Act, along with the Fire Safety (Scotland) Regulations 2006, sets out the fire safety duties in respect of the majority of non-domestic premises in Scotland.

 Employers and other persons who operate a business (or have control of a relevant premises to any extent) must comply with the legislation, which requires that a fire risk assessment should be conducted in the premises.
 Where there are 5 or more employees, the assessment should be recorded.